dmsc/fastbasic/manual.md

   The second form executes all
-  statements following the IF (up until any of ELIF, ELSE, ENDIF) only if condition is true.
+  statements following the IF (up until an ELIF, ELSE, ENDIF) only if condition is true.

-  If condition is false, optional statements following the ELSE (until an ENDIF) are executed.
+  If the condition is false, optional statements following the ELSE (until an ENDIF) are executed.